maginetv/exconf/README.md

 Exconf follows these basic principles:

-* Keep it as simple as possible, i.e. it contains minimum set of features that is required.
+* Keep it as simple as possible, i.e. it contains minimum set of features that is required, and more complex templating features like includes and loops are outside the scope of Exconf.
 * The configuration must be easily accessible by basic tools like grep and find.
-  This means that grepping for a variable name highlights you every instance of it, period.
+  This means that grepping for a variable name highlights every instance of it, and no templating magic will hide it.
-* Exconf is designed to be the one place for all your environments configuration, and it is kept simplistic for the purpose of clarity on avoiding confusion.
-Add complexity elsewhere.
+* Exconf is designed to be the one place for all your environments configuration, and it is kept simplistic for the purpose of clarity and avoiding confusion.
+Add complexity elsewhere, like trigger an *Ansible* playbook or whatever other configuration management tool for more complex needs.

 ## Exconf Overview

 Things you will need to setup:
-* Exconf command line (CLI) tool for templating and executing your configurations.
+* Exconf command line (CLI) tool for populating templates and executing scripts on configurations.
-* Configuration root folder on your host, which you probably want to version control for real use.
+* Configuration root folder on your host, which you probably want to version control for persistency and version history.

-Configuration folder will contain:
+Configuration folder contains:
 * **exconf.yaml** containing the generic configuration for the Exconf tool.
-* **templates** directory for your service configurations.
+* **templates** directory for your service configuration templates.
 * **environments** directory for your environment specific configuration variables.
 * **services** directory for your service specific configuration variables.

 NOTICE: You can change the name of these directories in the *exconf.yaml*, if you wish.

+NOTICE: Variables "service" and "environment" are set into the variables automatically,
+        when you populate the templates or list variables, based on the CLI input.

 The actions the CLI supports for the configurations:
 * **"execute"** a script, which is usually for deployment purposes for a service.
 The execution must